-How digital technology is making international insurance programmes easier
+How digital technology is making international insurance programs easier

 Article information and share options

 Digital innovation offers one way to unpick these complexities, and Swiss Re Corporate Solutions invested in technology that is comprehensive, easy to use, transcends international borders and helps to comply with regulations.
-By building a cloud-based International Programme Administration platform (IPA) from scratch, the insurer found a way to manage, structure and deliver multinational and cross-border programmes with greater speed, ease, and accuracy.
+By building the cloud-based international program platform PULSE from scratch, the insurer found a way to manage, structure and deliver multinational and cross-border program with greater speed, ease, and accuracy.

 “By means of technology, we have a unique opportunity to address some of the challenges that our corporate customers are facing,” says Samrat Dua, Chief Innovation & Transformation Officer, Swiss Re Corporate Solutions.
 “We created a state-of-the-art digital platform to address the issue of high friction in information flow and, at the same time, improve the service experience.
 It allows for a smoother workflow: from communications with our customers, brokers and network partners to information validation and policy issuance.”

 The work to make processes easier for corporate customers and brokers is underpinned by a wider shift in the insurance industry.
 As using internet-enabled devices becomes run of the mill, expectations of products and customer service are changing across all industries.
 Digitalisation means we can collect and use data in a multitude of ways and in near real time, and Swiss Re’s latest sigma report explores the wide-ranging changes this is likely to enact.

 Corporate risk managers with international programs are no different.
 In a fast-paced digitised world, they expect leaner processes, less administrative burdens and more transparency from their insurers.
 Combining technology and risk insights, Swiss Re Corporate Solutions' PULSE platform addresses this desire for operational efficiency.